 How do you get a beautiful new site that meets your needs, on time and on budget?

-One of the first things we recommend people do is read up on the latest web design trends.
+Before you enter the custom design process, one of the first things we recommend people do is read up on the latest web design trends.
 Some trends are backed by data that shows that certain styles perform better – but many are a matter of personal preference.

 Some bad-idea-yet-prevalent website design elements: the research shows that carousels or sliders don’t get much traffic at all past the first slide.
 Worse yet, they can confuse or annoy your audience and make it really hard to use on mobile devices.
 Should I use a carousel?
 NO. It may seem like an easy way to appease multiple stakeholders, but it just doesn’t work in practice.
 If you need to fight this out, show the evidence.
 Also stylistically it just looks clunky and dated.